• Skip to primary navigation

 • Great to also relieve headaches and for relaxation.
 The warming will strengthen the lavender scent for wonderful therapeutic aromatherapy.

-• Warm in microwave in 15 second intervals.
+• Warm in microwave in 15-second increments.
 I would warn you to not let it get too hot.
 I prefer 15 seconds on one side and then flip and do 15 seconds on the other side.
 Be cautious of getting your eyes too warm, or burning the fabric in the microwave.

 • The flax seed inside these pillows are great for holding onto heat for an extended period.